A journey of 1000 miles begins with a single step. – Lao Tzu

 Not every day on the road will be a dream.
 There will be times when you are dirty, tired, uncomfortable, homesick, frustrated, or culture shocked.
 Remember that these are just temporary and psychological conditions.
 Keep your chin up, and always put yourself into positions for good things to happen.
 Attract and manifest good things.

 You’ll be surprised at how often dire situations such as being lost or not knowing anyone work out for the best…assuming you kept a positive attitude.

 Log Your Journey

 Keeping a public blog is great, but carry a small personal journal as well.
-Record your feelings, thoughts, and experiences so that you can re-live your trip in detail later.
-You will see so many new things and meet so many new people, it will be impossible to retain it all in memory.
+Record your private feelings, thoughts, and experiences so that you can re-live your trip in detail a decade later.
+You will see so many new things and meet so many new people, retaining it all in memory is impossible.
 Write things down!

 Take care of the environment, and remember that you are a guest in these places.
 Don’t lose your cool during negotiations or the inevitable bus breakdown — life moves at a different speed in other places.
 Learn to follow the famous Thai motto of mai pen rai.

 Doing so is good karma.
-People — Americans in particular, are programmed to think that long-term travel is a lifestyle only for the rich.
-Come home and share the news, break the stereotypes, and encourage others that are unsure about taking that first step.
+People — Americans in particular, are programmed to think that long-term travel is a lifestyle only for the rich or retired.
+Come home and share the news, break the stereotypes, and encourage others who dream of escape but are unsure about taking that first step.

 Read about my feelings when I finished my first year of backpacking travel.